LesFerch/WinSetView/README.md

 Note: The file **FolderTypes.txt** file contains the list of all 38 of the editable folder types, but I have commented out 10 of those.
 If you see a reason why one or more of the commented out entries should be enabled for editing in WinSetView, please let me know.

 ## Folder Type List

-Below the *Global* section in WinSetView are settings for each Explorer folder type.
-See below for more information about the different folder types.

-To the left of each folder type is a checkbox that is normally checked.
-If the box is unchecked, no settings will be changed for that folder type.
-That is, it will retain it's Windows default settings.

-Below each folder type name, are the same settings described above in the *Global* section.

-There are two additional settings:

-The 🔍 button can be safely ignored.
-It's a feature for technical users that provides a quick, synchronized view of the folder type's default values in HKLM compared to the current values (if any) set in HKCU by WinSetView.

-The **Inherit** checkbox is very important.
-By default, this box is checked for all folder types.
-This means the folder type will get its settings from its parent folder type.
-With all Inherit boxes checked, all folder types will get the same settings as *Global*, which is equivalent to how WinSetView v1 worked.
-Uncheck the Inherit button when you wish to have settings for a folder type that differ from its parent.

-Please note that there are *groups* of folder types in WinSetView.
-For example, the parent of *General Items* is *Global* but the parent of *General Items Library*, *General Items OneDrive*, and *General Items Search Results* is the *General Items* folder type.
-The same pattern is true for *Documents*, *Music*, *Pictures*, *Videos*, and *Contacts*.

-Here are more details about the folder types available to edit in WinSetView:

 **Downloads**